Friday, February 24, 2017

 Post Consumption Impression – 1.5 out of 3 mugs

-This is not the brew for me.
-While I have reviewed many that are significantly lower scoring than Gale’s, there are also many I would suggest before Gale’s.
+This brew does not align with my preferences.
+While I have reviewed numerous other brews that receive significantly lower ratings than Gale’s, there are also several that I would recommend before Gale’s.

 Would I recommend this at 5.75 out of 12 mugs?